vnponce/shorten/README.md

 ## Improvements
 - ~~Validate the data input is a correct URL~~
 - AWS Lambdas
-- More advance Python patterns
+- More advance Python patterns, I'd like to learn more about them.
 - Remove URL's longer than 30 days